nuxt-modules/mdc/README.md

 To demonstrate how powerful these nested async block components can be, you could allow users to define a subset of markdown documents in your project that will be utilized as reusable "snippets" in a parent document.

 You would create a custom block component in your project that handles fetching the snippet markdown content, and render it in its own `MDCRenderer` component.
-See the code in the playground [`PageSnippet` component](/playground/components/global/PageSnippet.vue) as an example.

-To see a working example of this behavior, check out the playground by running `pnpm dev` and navigating to the `/async-components` route.
+See the code in the playground [`PageSnippet` component](/playground/components/global/PageSnippet.vue) as an example, and to see the behavior in action, check out the playground by running `pnpm dev` and navigating to the `/async-components` route.

+### Handling recursion

+If your project implements a "reusable snippet" type of approach, you will likely want to prevent the use of recursive snippets, whereby a nested `MDCRenderer` attempts to then load another child with the same content (meaning, importing itself) and your application would be thrown into an infinite loop.

+One way to get around this is to utilize Vue's [`provide/inject`](https://vuejs.org/guide/components/provide-inject.html#provide-inject) to pass down the history of rendered "snippets" so that a child can properly determine if it is being called recursively, and stop the chain.
+This can be used in combination with parsing the `ast` document nodes after calling the `parseMarkdown` function to strip out recursive node trees from the `ast` before rendering the content in the DOM.

+For an example on how to prevent infinite loops and recursion with this pattern, please see the code in the playground's [`PageSnippet` component](/playground/components/global/PageSnippet.vue).

 ---